rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 clutter your path with initially unnecessary complications.
 You are really learning how to solve problems with a computer.
 The language is incidental.

-Ruby is a good first language, as is Python.
-Either of those will help you get started.
+Python is a good first language, as is Ruby.
+Either of those will help you get started by teaching you the fundamentals.
 If you are going to learn by yourself look at the support communities for your language of choice, on-line tutorials, etc.

 Good luck!